Do you think you may have bacterial vaginosis?

 If you are taking antibiotics for BV, it is worth knowing that these can kill off both the good and bad bacteria in your vagina.
 However, by supplementing with a probiotic, you can replace some of the good bacteria and improve your vaginal health.

-Boric acid suppositories can be used as a home remedy for BV as boric acid is safe to use in the vagina.
+Boric acid suppositories can be used as a home remedy for BV.
 However, it is unlikely to be able to treat BV on its own.

 How to prevent bacterial vaginosis